|

 Q: What are the Standing Rules for Unit 376?

-A: Our Standing Rules were also just updated May 29, 2020.
+A: Our Standing Rules were also just updated in 2023.
 (They are administrative rules that clarify the Bylaws, particular to our Unit.)
 They're part of the Constitution and ByLaws linked above.
 (They're the last two pages of that PDF.)

-Q: Why do women join the American Legion Auxiliary (ALA)?
+Q: Why do men and women join the American Legion Auxiliary (ALA)?

 Q: If I don’t participate/volunteer with my local Unit, but I pay annual membership dues, I’m still helping my community, right?

 A: Yes (and no).
 Your dues are helping mostly at the higher levels, which is very good, but not as much at your local level.
 The local, county, state, and national ALA levels are very much intertwined.
-The current 2019 dues for Unit 376 are $28.00/year for a senior.
-Of this, *$20 goes to the County, which in turn is distributed to the State/ALA Dept. of NY and National projects as well as the Auxiliary magazine subscription. $8 stays at home.
+The current 2024 dues for Unit 376 are $30.00/year for a senior.
+Dues are distributed to the State/ALA Dept. of NY and National projects.
+Some comes back to the County (0.75 x quota of members) , and some goes to the Auxiliary magazine subscription. $2 stays at home.
 We help the Legion, children, veterans, community, and the Post of Oxford.

 The Junior dues are $6.25.
 That breaks down to: $2.50 to National, $2.45 Department Level Dues – Jr. Activities Fund, .50 Back to the County, .80 Veteran Affairs and Rehabilitation Fund.
 Our Unit portion: -0-.